jethornton/rpi/docs/source/lite-install.rst

 On the Rpi log in as your new user name

-If your doing this from another PC ssh back in as you by just using the IP address
+If your doing this from another Linux PC with the same user name ssh back in as you by just using the IP address
 ::

   ssh 192.168.n.nnn